 On August 30, 2012, a former employee of a Company subsidiary filed a putative class and collective action, Kershner v.
 Hat World, Inc., in the Philadelphia, Pennsylvania Court of Common Pleas alleging violations of the Pennsylvania Minimum Wage Act by the subsidiary.
-The Company is defending the matter.
+The Company and plaintiffs' counsel have reached an agreement in principle, subject to documentation and to approval by the court, to resolve the matter.
+The Company does not expect the matter to have a material effect on its financial condition or results of operations.